-NSW-Israel Research & Development and Technological Innovation Program
+NSW-Israel Research and Development and Technological Innovation Program

-The NSW-Israel Research and Development (R&D) and Technological Innovation Program will provide one-off matched financial grants of up to $250,000 to assist NSW entities cooperate with an Israel entity on joint research and development projects.
-The projects should advance market-driven, new and innovative products for the global market and have the potential to contribute to economic growth, skills development and job creation.
+The NSW-Israel Research and Development (R&D) and Technological Innovation Program provides one-off matched financial grants of up to $250,000 to assist NSW and Israeli entities cooperate on joint R&D projects.
+The collaborative projects should advance market-driven, new and innovative products for the global market, while also having the potential to contribute to economic growth, skills development and job creation.

 Applications are invited from all industry sectors and business entities.